RJEGR/BM/BOLD_processing.md

 ```

+b.
 If add additional sequence use:

 ```bash
 # Ex